 A big advantage of Ulysses is that it can be linked with blog platform Ghost.
 I publish directly from Ulysses, as it were, without copying and pasting or anything like that.
 Output can also be HTML, Docx or PDF and that's easy if you quickly want to share something with someone.

 Other nice things

 A nice feature is that there are versions of each document and I can basically go back in time.
-Also there is a need overview of the structure of the document and work counting plus reading time indication.
+Also, there is a nice overview of the structure of the document and work counting plus reading time indication.

 Language and translations

 I prefer to write the articles in my language, Dutch.
 Only when the first solid version is ready, I start translating it.
-Via the free version of the excelllent translation program DeepL.
+Via the free version of the excellent translation program DeepL.

-The translation are really good but seen from the workflow this is actually the least pleasant step.
+The translation is excellent, but seen from the workflow, this is actually the least pleasant step.
 For translating, I make a copy and paste it into the website of DeepL.
 I seem to lose markup here, and then I have to copy the images manually and add links again.

 I will take the time to see if I can improve on this step, but for now, it is annoying.
 How nice it would be if translation were a better integrated part of the workflow.

 I then edit this first English version again in Ulysses.